matrix-org/matrix-spec-proposals/proposals/2444-peeking-over-federation-peek-api.md

    (https://github.com/vector-im/riot-web/issues/2713)
  * You can't use rooms as generic pubsub mechanisms for synchronising data like profiles, groups, device-lists etc if you can't peek into them remotely.
- * Search engines can't work if they can't peek remote rooms.
+ * Matrix-speaking search engines can't work if they can't peek remote rooms.

 ## Solution